DakeZhang1998/ReadProbe/README.md

 > Once finished, please contact us to provide feedback on what aspects
 > you like or dislike.
 Thanks again for your valuable time.

-8 participants joined this pilot study.
+10 participants joined this pilot study.
 Here, we express our gratitude for their valuable feedback.
-Out of 24 times of content generation, we received 26 thumbs-ups, with an average of 1.08 thumbs-ups per content generation.
+Out of 36 times of content generation, we received 35 thumbs-ups, with an average of 0.97 thumbs-ups per content generation, which to some extent indicates the usefulness of this tool.
 We summarized their feedback into several points shown below:
 1. Generated questions and answers can help users determine whether the text contains misinformation.
 In most cases, users can find a very useful (that can be directly used to determine whether there is misinformation) question within the top four generated questions.
+2. The interface is very easy to understand and use.
-2. Not sure what the "refresh" button is for.
+3. Not sure what the "refresh" button is for.
 Follow-up: we renamed that button to "reset".
-3. It may be useful to have attributed summaries, similar to the new Bing, so that users can know what sources each generated sentence come from.
+4. It may be useful to have attributed summaries, similar to the new Bing, so that users can know what sources each generated sentence come from.
 Follow-up: we implemented this feature - attributed summarization.
-4. Sometimes, the retrieved documents are not relevant to the question.
+5. Sometimes, the retrieved documents are not relevant to the question.
 The reason might be that Bing has relatively poorer performance with natural questions than a set of keywords.
 For future work, we may add an additional component to rewrite (transform) questions into keywords suitable for search engines.
-5. The generation is slow.
+6. The generation is slow.
 We notice that most of the generation time comes from OpenAI services (mostly ChatGPT).
 And the generation time of ChatGPT is noticeably longer when there is high traffic in OpenAI services.
 We don't have control over that.
-6. The "print" function of the web application does not work properly when the sidebar is shown.
+7. The "print" function of the web application does not work properly when the sidebar is shown.
 This is an issue of the `streamlit` framework.
 We will follow up with their development team.